Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: RESULTS AND DISCUSSIONS

 \section{RESULTS AND DISCUSSIONS}

 The 2D crystals of MoS$_2$ samples are prepared from bulk crystal by mechanical exfoliation and transferred on silicon wafers covered by 285 nm thick SiO$_2$.
 The numbers of MoS$_2$ layers are first identified by optical contrast and then confirmed by Raman spectroscopy.
 The stacking order of bi- and trilayer samples is determined using interlayer phonon modes in their Raman spectra.
-The stoichiometry of the molybdenum disulfide (Mo:S ratio) is obtained in the range of 1:1.71 to 1:1.76 from the Scanning Electron Microscopy Energy Dispersive Spectroscopy (SEM-EDS) and X-ray Photoelectron Spectroscopy (XPS) measurement which confirms the presence of sulfur vacancies in the sample.
-Previous works also identified sulphur vacancy as the dominant category of defects in mechanically exfoliated MoS$_2$ samples.\cite{hong2015exploring} For additional experimental details, see the supplementary information file.
+Previous works identified sulphur vacancy as the dominant category of defects in mechanically exfoliated MoS$_2$ samples.\cite{hong2015exploring} In our work, the exfoliated MoS$_2$ samples are annealed in an H$_2$-Ar environment for 3 hours at 350$ ^{\circ}$C. It has been shown that the annealing of MoS$_2$ crystals in H$_2$-Ar environment above 300$ ^{\circ}$C resulting in the creation of additional sulfur vacancies.\cite{zhu2023room} The stoichiometry of the molybdenum disulfide (Mo:S ratio) is obtained in the range of 1:1.70 to 1:1.93 from the Scanning Electron Microscopy Energy Dispersive Spectroscopy (SEM-EDS) and in the range of 1:1.71 to 1:1.76 from the X-ray Photoelectron Spectroscopy (XPS) measurement which confirms the presence of sulfur vacancies in the sample.\cite{ranjuna2023high} The 15\% sulfur vacancies corresponding to stoichiometric ratio of 1:1.7 is considered as the upper limit since the exposed area covers sample edges.
+To confirm further, Transmission Electron Microscopy - Energy Dispersive Spectroscopy (TEM-EDS) analysis is performed, and an Mo:S ratio of 1:1.80 is obtained.
+Additional details on sample preparation and characterization can be found in Ref. \cite{ranjuna2023high} and the supporting information file.\cite{SuppMat}

 The thermal transport properties of 2D crystals of MoS$_2$ are measured using Raman thermometry.\cite{cai2010thermal} This method benefits from its non-contact and non-destructive nature and relatively simple implementation.
 The experiment involves the application of a localized heat source to the material and measuring the resulting temperature changes.
+In the context of opto-thermal Raman techniques, the first-order temperature coefficient can serve as a valuable tool for calibrating the average sample temperature when exposed to laser heating.
 Later a steady-state heat conduction model is used to extract the $\kappa$ and $g$ values of the 2D materials bound to a substrate.